Jennifer Rupp: Career

 Rupp was appointed a postdoc and group leader working at ETH Zurich till 2010, where she studied solid state ionic conductors and conceptualized on micro-solid-oxide fuel cell devices.
 In 2011 she joined the National Institute for Materials Science in Tsukuba Japan, where she learned how to make oxide memristors for non-volatile memory concepts and protonic fuel cells.
 She left early as a consequence of the Fukushima Daiichi nuclear disaster and relocated in 2011 with her family to the USA where she joined as a senior scientist the Massachusetts Institute of Technology.
 In 2012 she was awarded a prestigious Swiss National Science Foundation professorship career grant as a non-tenure track professor at ETH Zurich intensifying her research on memristive effects and starting also on solar-to-fuel conversion materials.
 In 2015 she received the ERC Starting grant (backed up in this year by SNSF) as a 2nd career grant to foster more research on materials for neuromorphic computing and memories.
 Short after in 2017, Rupp joined as a faculty at Massachusetts Institute of Technology, where she went through the promotion from assistant to associate professor.
 At MIT her prime appointment was in the department of material science and engineering and she was also appointed at the electrical engineering and computer science department.
 In her research at MIT, she focussed intensively with her team on solid state batteries, electroceramics and the concept of Lithionics to use Li-ions beyond batteries in solids state devices to neuromorphically compute, sense or react on optical stimulation.

 In fall 2021, Rupp joined as professor at Technical University of Munich keeping an appointment as visiting professor at Massachusetts Institute of Technology, as well as accepting the roles of new CTO for battery research at TUM International Energy Research.
+In 2023, she Co-Founded and serves as CSO of QKera GmbH, a German solid electrolyte material producer targeting inexpensive, sinter-free, low CO2 footprint solid chemistries.

 Rupp serves on various advisory boards of companies with businesses on batteries or electroceramic manufacture, is an appointed Academic Director at the TUM Venture Labs to support rapid tech transfer, and is an elected Advisory Board Member of academic journals like Energy & Environmental Science, Advanced Energy Materials, Advanced Functional Materials and others.
 Since 2017, she is a multiple-times reelected Associate Editor at the Journal of Materials Chemistry A.

 In 2019, she founded the LILA Mentorship program for Minorities in Engineering and Sciences in an effort to bridge the ever-existing gender gap, support minority groups and foster diversity in future leadership in energy and solid-state chemistry/material R&D.